 2. Carry a water bottle everywhere.

-We all know staying hydrated is, like, super important, but it’s so much easier to do it if you keep a water bottle with you at all times.
+We all know staying hydrated is super important, but it’s so much easier to do it if you keep a water bottle with you at all times.
 I have one like this that comes everywhere with me.

 3. Declutter your closet.

 You know that feeling when you have too many clothes and nothing to wear?
 Yeah, it’s time to get real honest with yourself and get rid of the skirt you’ve had for a year that STILL has the label attached (we’ve all been there, I know).
 Free up some precious space with this Simple Guide to Decluttering Your Closet.